-Understand the Different Phases of a Retirement Plan
+Understand the Different Phases of a Retirement Income Planning

 It’s important to recognize that a comprehensive retirement plan encompasses very distinct phases with different strategies, tactics, and measures of success.
 For instance, in the accumulating phase, you are generally successful by saving as much as you can, starting as early as you can AND making smart decisions with your money.
 Many investors are successful in this accumulation stage but drop the ball at the 10-yard line and don’t give much thought as to how they will spend their assets in the most efficient manner possible.